Raging Bull: Screenplay

 Under the guidance of Chartoff and Winkler, Mardik Martin was asked to start writing the screenplay.
 According to De Niro, under no circumstances would United Artists accept Martin's script.
 The story was based on the vision of journalist Pete Hamill of a 1930s and 1940s style, when boxing was known as "the great dark prince of sports".
-De Niro was unimpressed when he finished reading the first draft, however.
+De Niro, however, was unimpressed when he finished reading the first draft.

 Taxi Driver screenwriter Paul Schrader was swiftly brought in to rewrite the script around August 1978.
-Some of the changes that Schrader made to the script included a rewrite of the scene with the undercooked steak and inclusion of LaMotta seen masturbating in a Florida cell.
-The character of LaMotta's brother, Joey, was finally added, previously absent from Martin's script.
+Some of the changes that Schrader made to the script include a rewrite of the scene with the undercooked steak, and the inclusion of LaMotta seen masturbating in a Florida cell.

+The character of LaMotta's brother Joey was finally added, previously absent from Martin's script.
 United Artists saw a massive improvement on the quality of the script.
-However, its chief executives, Steven Bach and David Field, met with Scorsese, De Niro, and producer Irwin Winkler in November 1978 to say they were worried that the content would be X-rated material and have no chance of finding an audience.
+However, its chief executives Steven Bach and David Field met with Scorsese, De Niro and producer Irwin Winkler in November 1978 to say that they were worried that the content would be X-rated material and have no chance of finding an audience.

 According to Scorsese, the script was left to him and De Niro, and they spent two-and-a-half weeks on the island of Saint Martin extensively re-building the content of the film.
-The most significant change would be the entire scene when LaMotta fixes his television and then accuses his wife of having an affair.
-Other changes included the removal of Jake and Joey's father; the reduction of organized crime's role in the story and a major re-write of LaMotta's fight with Tony Janiro.
-They were also responsible for the end sequence where LaMotta is all alone in his dressing room quoting the "I could have been a contender" scene from On the Waterfront.
-An extract of Richard III had been considered but Michael Powell thought it would be a bad decision within the context of an American film.
-According to Steven Bach, the first two screenwriters (Martin and Schrader) would receive credit, but since there was no payment to the writer's guild on the script, De Niro and Scorsese's work would remain uncredited.
+The most significant change would be the scene in which LaMotta fixes his television and accuses his wife of having an affair.

+Other changes included the removal of Jake and Joey's father, the reduction of organized crime's role in the story, and a major rewrite of LaMotta's fight with Tony Janiro.
+They were also responsible for the end sequence in which LaMotta is alone in his dressing room, quoting "I could have been a contender" from On the Waterfront.
+An extract of Richard III had been considered, but Michael Powell thought that it would be a bad decision within the context of an American film.
+According to Steven Bach, the first two screenwriters (Martin and Schrader) would receive credit, but since there was no payment to the writer's guild on the script, De Niro and Scorsese's work remained uncredited.